 The skin becomes golden brown and crispy, while the meat is evenly cooked and remains tender and juicy throughout the bird.

-Get yourself a good pair of kitchen scissors and a nice plump bird and you’re ready to impress.
+Get yourself a good pair of kitchen scissors and a nice plump bird and you’re ready to go!

 Get all of my Traeger Chicken Recipes here!

-This method is actually very basic and straightforward.
-All you need is a really good pair of kitchen scissors.
+This method is very basic and straightforward.
+All you need is a good pair of kitchen scissors.

 You will want to lay your chicken on a flat surface with the breast down and legs facing you.
 You will basically be removing the backbone, and in order to do this, you will be cutting through rib bones (this is the reason for your good pair of kitchen scissors).